hackerspace09/C28-slingshot1/README.md

-# C28-slingshot1
+# angryBirdsStage2.5
-constraint between bird bodie and apoint
+Angry Birds stage 2.5 with Class Inheritance and Images